.NET Framework FAQ

 |.NET Framework 1.0

 .NET Framework is free, like the rest of the .NET platform.
 There are no fees or licensing costs, including for commercial use.
 See .NET is free for more details.

 Which version of .NET Framework should I use?

-Applications that were created with any 4.x version of .NET Framework will run on .NET Framework 4.8.
-To run an application that was created for an earlier version (e.g. .NET Framework 3.5), you should install that version.
+Applications that were created with any 4.x version of .NET Framework will run on .NET Framework 4.8 .
+To run an application that was created for an earlier version (for example, .NET Framework 3.5), you should install that version.
 See Download .NET Framework for a complete list.

 What is the support policy for .NET Framework?